rit-construct-makerspace/access-control-documentation/Staff Quick Reference.md

   * See "Determining ACS State" above for more information.
 * If changing to a less restrictive state (Lockout to Idle, Idle to AlwaysOn, etc.), insert your ID card.
   * Wait for a beep to indicate your ID has been authenticated before continuing.
+* On ACS Core Hardware Version 2.3.2 (Shlug):
   * Identify the current keyswitch position.
     * Small silver arrow in center of switch points to current position.
     * Right (towards button): Idle Set.
     * Up (away from card): AlwaysOn Set.
     * Up and Left (furthest counter-clockwise): Lockout Set.
   * Insert the key with the bump lined up with the arrow.
   * Turn the key to the position desired.
     * If key was already in right spot, move to another spot, wait for lighting cue to change, return to position.
   * Light will update to indicate state.
+* On ACS Core Hardware Version 2.4.1:
+  * TODO
 * Remove key and ID card when complete.

 ## Restarting Device